amigavision/amigavision.github.io/docs.md

 For any additional configuration or customizations, consult the FS-UAE documentation.

+## Setup for Pocket

+AmigaVision also has a version for the handheld [Analogue Pocket] FPGA device.

+* Download the [latest version] of the Amiga core for the Analogue Pocket and put it on your device.
+* Copy the included files in the AmigaVision Pocket setup to the `/Assets/amiga/common` directory on your Pocket SD card.
+* Start the Amiga core.

 ## Setup for MiSTer

-**Note:** If you are updating from an earlier version -- especially before 2023 -- we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.
+**Note:** If you are updating from an earlier version --  we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.
 This is generally always the best approach when upgrading.

 * Copy the contents of the following directories to the corresponding directories in the top level on MiSTer's file system: